Marriages and Civil Partnerships

 - Evidence of your name, date and place of birth for example, a Birth Certificate or Passport together with any change of name documents if relevant.

-- Evidence of your current address eg. a driving licence, bank statement, payslip or utility bill which must be dated within the last 3 months.
+- Evidence of your current address such as a driving licence, bank statement, payslip or utility bill which must be dated within the last 3 months.

 - Evidence of your current Civil Partnership for example, your Civil Partnership Certificate.

 Do I need to live in Darlington?